collocations.org

 regular

-There are regular buses to the city centre.
+There are regular buses to the beach.

-double-decker, open-topped | last
+double-decker, open-topped (BrE)

 I missed the last bus and had to walk.

-VERB + BUS
+VERB + bus

-go by, go on, take, travel by, use | wait for
+go by, go on, ride (AmE), take, travel by, use

 I waited 40 minutes for a bus.